JedWatson/react-select/README.md

 See [react-select.com](https://www.react-select.com) for live demos and comprehensive docs.

+See our [upgrade guide](https://github.com/JedWatson/react-select/issues/3585) for a breakdown on how to upgrade from v2 to v3.

 React Select is funded by [Thinkmill](https://www.thinkmill.com.au) and [Atlassian](https://atlaskit.atlassian.com).
 It represents a whole new approach to developing powerful React.js components that _just work_ out of the box, while being extremely customisable.

-For the story behind this component, watch Jed's talk at React Conf 2019 - [building React Select](https://youtu.be/yS0jUnmBujE)

 Features include: